Phoenix-Finance/Phoenix-Documentation/content/index.md

 ### What is Phoenix?

 Phoenix is the new open finance protocol currently live on Ethereum, Polygon, Binance Smart Chain and Wanchain.
-It is a hub for connecting different decentralized ledgers to each other and users, and also for connecting with traditional finance applications.
-The first iteration of Phoenix will be a marketplace for DeFi derivatives.
+It is a DeFi platform specialised in crypto financial derivatives.
+Besides mining and staking opportunities, our users can trade both options and decentralized leveraged tokens.

 Phoenix is pioneering a cross-chain DeFi protocol for writing options exposure for multiple assets from within collateral pools.
 This Multi-Asset Single Pool (MASP) methodology for decentralized peer-to-pool options platforms enables anyone anywhere to leverage or hedge their positions in a variety of cryptoassets.

-The next product  is the decentralized leveraged token protocol, launched on Polygon, Binance Smart Chain and Wanchain in Q3 2021.
+The second product is the decentralized leveraged token protocol, launched on Polygon, Binance Smart Chain and Wanchain in Q3 2021.
 It provides a decentralized way for creating and trading decentralized leveraged tokens on cryptoassets, like BTC, ETH, etc., on different chains.
+It alse provide stable leverage, simplicity and do away with the usual difficulties associated with trading on margin.

 ### PHX Token